pfig/envion_v3.6/IPAD_GUIDE.md

 ---

 **Remember:** The dependency warnings are not errors — they're informational messages about optional features.
-Envion's core functionality is fully operational on iPadOS without any additional library installations! 🎵
+Envion's core functionality is fully operational on iPadOS without any additional libraries.
+If a module isn't working (for example Net-Audio or Dynagran), it's due to platform/runtime limitations rather than a problem with the patch itself; please check the PlugData issue tracker for progress on these features.